 If you want to experience all of Kenya's top destinations—while also getting the chance to lay back and relax—this exciting 12-day itinerary is for you.
 You will start the trip in the bustling capital Nairobi before departing for Samburu Reserve, Olpajeta Conservancy, Mount Kenya, Lake Nakuru National Park, Masai Mara Park and you will conclude the trip with two nights at Mombasa and Diani Beach.
 During this tour, you will discover Kenya's majestic landscapes, see the big five, spot diverse bird species, visit chimpanzees, watch an animal migration at Masai Mara, swim in turquoise blue water, and more.

-Runners will delight in this 10-day experience of Kenya, featuring three nights in the small town of Iten, the "Home of Champions."
-You'll also go on safari in the country's leading wildlife reserve at Masai Mara, ending your stay with the coastal charm of Diani Beach.
-Spend an afternoon watching Olympic medalists and elite marathoners train at Kamariny Stadium, take a hot air balloon flight over the Mara River, and swim in the turquoise waters of the Indian Ocean.
+Runners will delight in this active tour of Kenya.
+The itinerary features three nights in the small town of Iten, known as the "Home of Champions," a safari in the country's best wildlife reserve, and a few days to relax on Diani Beach.
+You'll spend an afternoon watching Olympic athletes and elite marathoners train at Kamariny Stadium, enjoy a hot air balloon ride over the Mara River, and swim in the turquoise waters of the Indian Ocean.

 Kenya offers a wealth of natural and cultural attractions, and you can experience them both on this 10-day tour.
 Have the chance to spot a huge range of wildlife by visiting the Ol Pejeta Conservancy, the unparalleled Maasai Mara, and beautiful Lake Naivasha.
 Spend time with the local Maasai people at a special camp, where you can learn about their lifestyle and camp out with them the traditional way.
 In 10 days you'll get an exciting taste of the best of Kenya.